MerBudd/Techiee.py/README.md

 - `/settings`: Interactive menu to view and adjust AI settings (thinking, persona, and context loading with custom options).
 - `/conversation-summary`: Generates an AI summary of your conversation history.
 - `/forget`: Clears your message history with Techiee for the current context.
+- `/reset-settings`: Resets all AI settings (persona, thinking level, and loaded context) to their default values.
 - `/image`: Generates or edits images with support for multiple inputs and aspect ratios, using Nano Banana (requires paid API key).
 - `/sync`: Syncs slash commands globally (Admin only).